xonq/mycotools/mycotools/README.md

 ```

 NOTE: if you are having trouble on install, run the `conda config` commands
-mentioned above; if you had to run `conda activate base`/`source activate base`
-then you will need to add the respective command to your profile, e.g. `echo
-"<CMD> activate base" >> ~/.bash_profile`, to automatically call conda.
+above

 <br />

 ## Integrate with installed MycotoolsDB
 #### OSC
+If you are using the Ohio Supercomputer and have access to PAS1046/PAS1568, you can use the preinstalled fungal and prokaryote databases respectively without reinitializing.
+Otherwise, change the `<PATHS>` to your database administrators path.
+Initializing databases is covered in the [usage guide](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/USAGE.md).
-If you are using the Ohio Supercomputer and have access to PAS1046/PAS1568, then simply run this command with the respective path to integrate your installation with the fungal or prokaryote database:
+Run this command with the respective path to integrate your installation with the fungal or prokaryote database:
 ```bash
 mtdb --init <PATH>
 ```